 COMFREY FOR SALE

-We do sell plants locally.
 Comfrey is a large perennial herb, a member of the borage family, native to Europe, were it grows prolifically wild in damp places such as river banks.
-It has MANY uses for medicine, livestock food, or even an organic fertilizer in the garden.
+It has MANY! uses for medicine, livestock food, or even an organic fertilizer in the garden.

-We sell Russian Comfrey, The Blocking 14 strain, All types of Russian Comfrey cultivars Bocking No. 1 through Bocking No. 21 are botanically known as Symphytum uplandicum or Symphytum uplandica.
+All types of Russian Comfrey cultivars Bocking No. 1 through Bocking No. 21 are botanically known as Symphytum uplandicum or Symphytum uplandica.
 They all are a natural sterile hybrid, not a GMO!
 They spread by roots not seeds.
+Russian Comfrey will not overtake your gardens.

 In the 1950s the organic pioneer Lawrence Hills (founder of the organization now known as Garden Organic) developed a strain of Russian comfrey named Blocking 14 which is sterile and will therefore not seed itself all around the garden.